EveArbol/hangman-game/README.md

 # React + TypeScript + Vite

 # Hangman game
-Exercise from the Beginners Programming Course - Hangman Game in React
+Exercise from the Beginners Programming - Hangman Game in React

 # Execute: